iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/oned1.png" class="img-fluid" %}

 As seen in the previous section, each local minimum can be found exactly by solving the convex problem with a subset of all possible activations, that is  $$(\begin{smallmatrix} \czero & 0 \\ 0 & \cone\end{smallmatrix})$$ on the left and $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ on the right.
-Here we cannot say that the convex problem (that considers only one pattern) is equivalent to the non-convex one, because the global minimum of the non-convex cannot be achieved in the convex problem.
+Here we cannot say that the convex problem (that considers only one pattern) is equivalent to the non-convex one because the global minimum of the non-convex cannot be achieved in the convex problem.
 However, once we reach a local minimum in the non-convex gradient descent, then it can be described as a convex problem, by considering one pattern or the other.

 #### 1-D EXAMPLE, TWO NEURONS

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/oned2.png" class="img-fluid" %}

-<p class="legend"> The non-convex problem initialized at random and optimised with gradient descent will have three possible local minima (if there is some regularization, otherwise there's an infinite number of them).
+<p class="legend"> The non-convex problem initialized at random and optimized with gradient descent will have three possible local minima (if there is some regularization, otherwise there's an infinite number of them).
 Either we initialize a neuron for each activation and it will reach the global optima (<b>left</b>), or two of them will end up in the same pattern (<b>right</b>), activating the same data point.</p>

 In the case of two neurons, the following convex equivalent problem